bluesky/tiled/README.md

 the data into a chunk-friendly format or build a custom tile-based-access solution.
 (Though if you can do either of those things, you should consider them instead!)

-In more technical language, Tiled is a service providing "tiled" chunk-based access to strided arrays, tablular datasets ("dataframes"), and nested structures thereof.
-It is centered on these *structures* (backed by numpy, pandas, xarray, various mappings in the server) rather than particular formats.
-The structures may be read from an extensible range of formats; the web client receives them as one of an extensible range of MIME types, and it can pose requests that sub-select and slice the data before it is read or served.
-The server incorporates search capability, which may be backed by a proper database solution at large scales or a simple in-memory index at small scales, as well as access controls.
-A Python client provides a friendly h5py-like interface and supports offline caching.